I have developed these principles as part of my brokerage activities in order to minimise risks and maximise results.

 Protect the client:

-Protect the middle-men (e.g., brokers...):
+Protect the middlemen (e.g., brokers...):

-Minimise the reputational risk:
+Minimise the reputation risk:

-The seller has the product (i.e. Proof of Product).
+The seller has the product (i.e., Proof of Product).

-The buyer has the money (i.e. Proof of Funds).
+The buyer has the money (i.e., Proof of Funds).

 Have direct access to the client (e.g., seller, buyer, decision-maker).